zigyprints/backendDevelopmentApplications/README.md

 3. Start the server:

 ```
-nodemon app.js
+nodemon app.ts
 ```

 The server will start on port 5000 by default.
-You can change the port in the `config.js` file.
+You can change the port in the `app.ts` file.

 4. Make sure your MongoDB server is running.
 Update the database configuration in `config.js` if necessary.